Designing “Assistant” — a Hebrew typeface family for Google Fonts

 The brief was simple: design a Hebrew font to match the Latin.
 The goal was to understand the nature and spirit of the font and not simply copy/paste the Latin shape into a Hebrew typeface.
 In font design, as in translation — one must understand the meaning of a sentence as a whole and not just the individual words.

 Generally speaking, what has most influenced me as a type designer and has shaped my view and understanding of the Hebrew script is the Aleppo Codex.
-The shape of the letters and the rhythm of the font center around triangles in the meeting point between counter and apex (as seen in the image).
+The shape of the letters and the rhythm of the font center around triangles in the joint between counter and horizontal stroke (as seen in the image).
 Even though I didn’t draw directly from the Crown of Aleppo type, when creating Assistant, I felt I was designing in its spirit.

 Under the hood

-I create the light and black styles and then let the software create the intermediate styles.
+I create the light and black weights and then let the software create the intermediate weights.
 In order for this process to work properly, one must make sure the font letters in the two masters are built correctly, that is, the shoulders and points must match the foot (you can find more information on interpolation here).

-Source Sans has two masters: one for the extra light style, and one for the black.
-In-between four styles in interpolation.
-Usually I prefer to start with the light style, it’s an easier baseline to check the basic shape of the type and its color in a block of text.
+Source Sans has two masters: one for the extra light weight, and one for the black.
+In-between four weights in interpolation.
+Usually I prefer to start with the light weight, it’s an easier baseline to check the basic shape of the type and its color in a block of text.

 From the start — a basic Hebrew typeface letter

-I started with a simple letter “daled”, which consists of a meeting point between the apex and stem.
-I first decided on the proportions between these two — In Hebrew sans serif script the stems are usually drawn thicker than the apex, and Assistant follows this logic.
+I started with a simple letter “daled”, which consists of a joint between the horizontal stroke and stem.
+I first decided on the proportions between these two — In Hebrew sans serif script the stems are usually drawn thicker than the horizontal stroke, and Assistant follows this logic.

 The proportions of the Latin Source Sans are not standard as the font is relatively tall and narrow.
 The Hebrew companion — despite being a square script — also mirrors it with proportions of a narrow, standing rectangle.
-In order for the typefaces in both languages to be harmonious, the height of the Hebrew typeface letter is slightly above the x-height, so that the apex of the Hebrew typeface letter is above the apex of the letter X.
+In order for the typefaces in both languages to be harmonious, the height of the Hebrew typeface letter is slightly above the x-height, so that the horizontal stroke of the Hebrew typeface letter is above the horizontal stroke of the letter X.

 When I design a type family I think about the direction of motion which forms the letters, so in this sense, the Hebrew alphabet is reordered like in the image.
 This is a good method to test a typeface, but it’s not a hard fast rule.
 In Assistant for instance, the pair of ‘lamed’ & ‘kuf’ was split.
 The “lamed” joined the “alef-tsadi” and the kuf joined the “tet-shin” group.